 Definition for term b.
 How about a quote in a definition list?

 This is supposed to be a quote.
-Let’s check the spacing.
+Is the spacing okay?

 - Term c